FireEmbers/EmberEngine/README.md

-#Core code for Wildfire
+#Ember Engine

+## A node module for wildfire simulation

-This module is the core function for a deterministic forest fire simulator based on cellular automata and fireLib (Rothermel and friends).
+This module is the core function for a  forest fire simulator based on cellular automata and fireLib (Rothermel and friends).

 ##Usage

 To run the module simple do this in a node file:

-`var core = require('fireapp');`
+`var emberEngine = require('emberEngine');`

-`core(dataUnit, Rows, Cols, aspectArray, slopeArray );`
+`emberEngine(dataUnit, Rows, Cols, aspectArray, slopeArray );`

 * **Rows** and **Cols** are the size of the mesh,
 * **aspectArray** and **slopeArray** are the terrain aspect and slope